Bradzgar/Wabbajack-Modlist-File-Downloder/README.md

 This script was created out of a need to acquire specific mod files from a wabbajack modlist to fix my broken modlist.
 Since the modlist curator doesn't provide some of the direct links to download specific patches.

-Note that this script works as of writing this 8/29/2025 unless nexusmods updates or changes API endpoints.
+Note that this script works as of writing this 8/29/2025 unless nexusmods updates or changes API endpoints or if wabbajack changes json key structure.
 I will try to keep this script current with any nexusmods updates but that is largely dependant on my need to use the script.

 ## Features